cfech/helm/README.md

 ## 10 Working with chart repositories ##

-- helm does not come with any presintalled repos
+- helm does not come with any pre installed repos
 - see repos with

         helm repo list